MoeraOrg/moeraorg.github.io/development/node-api/virtual-pages.md

 # Virtual Pages

-These are standard virtual pages supported by Moera nodes.
+These are virtual pages supported by the current implementation of Moera node.
+Some of them are going to become standard virtual pages to be supported by all Moera nodes.
 [Read more][1] about virtual pages in the Architecture Overview section.

 Virtual pages are located under `/moera` subdirectory of the *Moera root* of the website (matches the website root by default, may be